TheBarbaraIsTaken/AIOlimpia-NLP/README.md

 **Deadline:** 18.03.2025.

-## Kérdések
+## Questions
-* python + pytorch
-  * más könyvtár használható?
-  * Transformers, Langchain, huggingface-ről leszedni modelleket?
+* python + pytorch, can we use other libraries?
+Transformers, Langchain, models from huggingface?
+  * The more they see the better, but show the from scratch solution too.
 * RNN, LSTM?
-* Kell gpt API vagy valami más modell?
-* QA rész az amire gondolok?
+  * No.
+* GPT or other LLM with API?
+  * No, somebody else will do that.
+* What is the QA part (5) really about?
+  * We don't really know for sure.
-* Text classification csak NN vagy ML módszerek is?
+* Text classification only with NN or also traditional ML?
+  * The more they see the better.
-* simple chatbots?
+* Simple chatbots?
+  * We don't really know for sure.

 ## Syllabus
-* Word Embeddings (Word2Vec, GloVe)
+1. Word Embeddings (Word2Vec, GloVe)
-* Transformers Basics (Attention Mechanism)
+2. Transformers Basics (Attention Mechanism)
-* Text Classification
+3. Text Classification
-* Introduction to Pre-trained NLP Models (e.g., BERT, GPT)
+4. Introduction to Pre-trained NLP Models (e.g., BERT, GPT)
-* Question Answering with Pre-trained Models
+5. Question Answering with Pre-trained Models
-* Introduction to Large Language Models (LLMs) (e.g., GPT-4)
+6. Introduction to Large Language Models (LLMs) (e.g., GPT-4)
-* Building Simple Chatbots Using NLP
+7. Building Simple Chatbots Using NLP
-* Model Fine-Tuning: Methods and Limitations (LoRA, Adapters, etc.)
+8. Model Fine-Tuning: Methods and Limitations (LoRA, Adapters, etc.)
-* LLM Agents Basics
+9. LLM Agents Basics

 ## Detailed TODO list